2023 AGM Report

 A newsletter is planned for later in the year.

-The 2023 AGM will be held on Tuesday 16 May, from 7pm.
-This will be at the same venue, Leamington Oddfellows Hall, 22 New Street Leamington CV31 1HP.
+The 2024 AGM will be held on Wednesday 15 May, from 7pm.
+This will be at the same venue, Leamington Oddfellows Hall, 22 New Street Leamington CV31 1HP

 ANNUAL SUBSCIPTIONS

-Subscriptions are £5 per annum and are due from April.
-If you have yet to renew or would like to join please could you send cheques (payable to Solihull & Leamington Rail Users Association), not cash, to our Membership Secretary Reg Banks, 49 Shelsley Way, SOLIHULL B91 3UZ.
-For those who would prefer an electronic transfer option please contact us at enquiries@salrua.org.
+Subscriptions are currently £5 per annum and are due from April.
+If you have yet to renew or would like to join please either contact us at enquiries@salrua.org for details as to how to pay by electronic transfer (the preferred option) or send cheques (payable to Solihull & Leamington Rail Users Association), not cash, to our Membership Secretary Reg Banks, 49 Shelsley Way, SOLIHULL B91 3UZ.

 The Committee who like to thank all members for their continued support in these challenging times and we wish you all well.